 - Grind the cashews

 - Prepare the sugar syrup.
-To do so add as much sugar as you want the sweetness to be to water and boil it
+To do so, add as much sugar as you want the sweetness to be to the water, and boil it

 - Add cashew powder to the syrup and continue to heat and stir